 Newcomers to Canada include protected persons, individuals who have applied for or received permanent residency status from Citizenship and Immigration Canada, or individuals who have received approval in principle to stay in Canada.

 You also need to obtain a Social Insurance Number (SIN), which you can get from Service Canada so you can file your tax return to get tax credits and benefits as offered provincially and federally.

 The reason for the (tax) seasons.

 There are many tax deductions and credits you can claim, and all will depend on your unique situation.
 Although you will need to report any income earned, even if you didn’t have income during the year you may be eligible for benefits.

 It can get confusing figuring out what to do but there are some key credits as a first timer you should be on the lookout for.

 New Canadians may be able to claim the First-Time Home Buyer’s Tax Credit on their first home in Canada.
-It’s a $5,000 tax credit that can help to offset costs of moving from a new country.
-You may not be eligible for this amount if you owned a home in the previous five years, regardless of whether it was in Canada or not.
+It’s a tax credit for up to $10,000 which equates to a $1,500 refund that can help to offset costs of moving from a new country.
+You may not be eligible for this amount if you owned a home in the previous 5 years, regardless of whether it was in Canada or not.